cerebunit/cerebmodels/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CerebModels-CerebUnit's documentation (CerebModels component)!
+Welcome to CerebModels component documentation (a CerebUnit component)!
 =========================================================================

 Models of cerebellum covers various modeling scales; cells to network level.
 Validation of each models is based on the `SciUnit <https://github.com/scidash/sciunit>`_ framework.
 This is the basis for `CerebUnit <https://github.com/myHBPwork/cerebunit>`_.